frfroylan/portfolio/README.md

 - Flexbox
 - Google Fonts
 - Font Awesome
-- JS file from trulycode.com *modified to show only months and days
+- JS code from on History page trulycode.com *modified to show only months and days
-- Google forms to set up my contact form
+- Foxform for contact form on contact page

 Contact me for further info froyterriquez@gmail.com